Skip to Content

 Keeping Sedentary Baby and Toddlers’ Feet Warm

 As outdoor families, we are often toting small kids with us in trailers or on our backs in the winter.
 And, as parents, we worry especially about keeping them warm when they can’t necessarily communicate to us what is wrong if they were to get cold.
+Keeping a baby’s feet warm in a baby backpack during winter outings is important because even though they’re bundled up, their little toes can still get cold, especially if they’re in a carrier for an extended period.

-Since it is hard to simply add layers under a toddler’s boot (example: a 2 year old sitting in a backpack while you’re skiing), we pay particular attention to this age.
+Since it is hard to simply add layers under a toddler’s boot (example: a 2 year old sitting in a backpack while you’re skiing), we pay particular attention at this age.
 If you know they won’t be walking much, using slightly larger boots and tucking in those foot warmers on longer days makes a world of difference.

 Keep Feet Dry